chainstack/docs/docs/operations/corda/tools.md

 [OU=Organization-ND-123-456-789, O=Organization, L=Singapore, C=SG]
 ```

 You can also write your own REST endpoints for your CorDapps.
-For the examples, see [Corda samples](https://github.com/corda/samples/) or the [No ticket scalping CorDapp on Corda](/tutorials/no-ticket-scalping-cordapp-on-corda) tutorial.
+For the examples, see [Corda samples](https://github.com/corda/samples/) or the [No ticket scalping CorDapp](/tutorials/corda/no-ticket-scalping-cordapp) tutorial.

 ## Development tools